Program

 Drawing on the power of place and memory, our programs and events on Chicago’s Near West Side and beyond, leverage arts, culture, and storytelling to impact public policy through engaging participants in explorations of the provocative ideas of innovative contemporary artists, scholars, and organizers.
 Through our programs, we are committed to telling an inclusive and diverse history of public housing, and examining contemporary issues around housing policies and practices, including intersections with issues of race, education, wellness, and more.
 Join us and be a catalyst for change.

-Our public programs are partially funded by City of Chicago DCASE City Arts, Elizabeth Morse Charitable Trust, Gaylord and Dorothy Donnelley Foundation, Good Chaos, the Illinois Arts Council Agency, Institute of Museum and Library Services, Julian Grace Foundation, Kresge Foundation, Landau Family Foundation, MacArthur Foundation, Mellon Foundation, National Endowment for the Arts, National Endowment for the Humanities, Polk Bros.
-Foundation, PNC, and the Terra Foundation for American Art.
+Our public programs are partially funded by City of Chicago DCASE City Arts, Good Chaos, the Illinois Arts Council, Institute of Museum and Library Services, Julian Grace Foundation, Kresge Foundation, Landau Family Foundation, MacArthur Foundation, Mellon Foundation, Polk Bros.
+Foundation, the Terra Foundation for American Art, and many other generous donors.

-Please email NPHM Associate Director, Tiff Beatty, with any questions, concerns, or if you’re interested in getting involved.
+Please email Tiff Beatty, Associate Director, with any questions, concerns, or if you’re interested in getting involved.